ucaninthecloud/aws-bootcamp-cruddur-2023_old/journal/week1.md

       npm install
 ```

+I tried to capture the error by trying again with the complete path but it worked this time.
+One of those strange gitpod "glitches".

 Below is the code that I submited a PR for.
 I tried to submit early in the week but I missed a couple steps after my fork was created.